Glorious days sitting under a pergola shade: cool drinks, laughter with friends, fresh green salads, warm sunshine. What bliss!

 Both designs are an unusual and effective pergola shade.
 Not only are they great for shielding everyone from the sun, but also for protection in more inclement weather.

 If you are a real sun lover, think carefully about where to place your pergola.
 Notice where the sun falls during the day.
 Consider at what time of day you will use the area the most: in the morning, afternoon or evening.
 If you like to soak up the sun, this will have a bearing on where your pergola needs to be placed.
-Even though you may mostly prefer to be uncovered, a little pergola shade at the hotest times of day may be a good idea.
+Even though you may mostly prefer to be uncovered, a little pergola shade at the hottest times of day may be a good idea.

 You may have to position your pergola at the end of the garden if you want it to catch the sun in the evening, just when you are getting home from work and anticipating that well-earned, cool drink, or if you like to do most of your entertaining in the evening.

 Unfortunately, we can't change the orientation of our gardens.
 We have to make the best use of the situation.
 I have an area for eating in the shade, several for relaxing in the sun and another for the evening, as the sun moves from the back garden to the front during the day.
-It's quite nice to have a choice.
+It's good to have a choice.

 Another consideration, especially if you are using your pergola for 'al fresco' dining, is the distance you will need to carry food and crockery from the house.
 If you intend to use the dining area in the evenings, is it preferable to be sitting in some warmth of the sun, even though the pergola may be further away?